 As Chromebooks move from an emerging to an established platform, their feature set is becoming more robust.
 It is the area of '2-in-1' devices (devices that can be utilized both as tablets and with an integrated keyboard for productivity applications) that define the state of the art in Chromebooks for 2017.
 The 2-in-1 form factor is ideal for education, providing schools with flexibility in usage.
 To capitalize on the touch input, Chrome OS adding support for Android apps as well.

 In our demos, Parkland students and teachers agreed.
-Supported by research, industry trends, and stakeholder feedback, we have selected Dell 3189 2 in 1 Chromebooks for our Parkland Ready 21 Personalized Learning transformation in grades 6-8 this year.
+Supported by research, industry trends, and stakeholder feedback, we have selected HP 11 2 in 1 Chromebooks for our Parkland Ready 21 Personalized Learning transformation in grades 6-8 this year and Lenovo 500e 2 in 1 Chromebooks for grades 9-12.

 As we shift to a personalized learning model in our classroom, we are now allowing students to personalize the apps they install on their Chromebooks as well.
 Students can choose from over 70 apps we have curated in the Parkland Chrome Web Store (must be signed into a PSD Google account to view).
 Once a student installs an app on one Chromebook, it will be installed on any Chromebook they log into with their PSD Google account.